open-cloud/open-cloud.github.io.old/3_operator.md

 Figure 1 shows the goal of the installation process.
-At the top is a controller node running 10 VMs attached to a private management network; each VM hosta a service needed by OpenStack.
+At the top is a controller node running 10 VMs attached to a private management network; each VM hosts a service needed by OpenStack.
 Below are compute nodes running the nova-compute and neutron-plugin-openvswitch agents.
 The compute nodes connect to a publicly routable network.